SURFnet/certificates-bcp/dialogue.md

 > So how *do* I get your public key?

-There\'s several ways.
+There's several ways.
 I could give it to you in person on a USB drive for example, ...

 > Hmm.
-Yes, I guess that way I would be sure it\'s your key.
+Yes, I guess that way I would be sure it's your key.
 But wait a minute, that sounds silly!
 All I wanted to do was send you a password.
 If we need to meet in person, I might as well put the password on the drive instead of the public key.
 I'm not sure your public key stuff is very useful.

-Well, wait, there\'s more.
+Well, wait, there's more.
 First of all, you only need to exchange public keys once.
 From then on, you can encrypt many messages.

 > Ok, but what if I want to encrypt a message to someone in another country?
 Do I need to take a plane to meet this person first?